kherge-archive/lib-phar/README.md

 - `Builder::SET_STUB` - For `setStub()`.

-As demonstrated in the example observer above, you can retrieve the arguments for each of these methods by calling the `getArguments()` method on the subject that is provided.
-The name of each argument is the same as the parameters that are in the API documentation for each method.
+As demonstrated in the example observer above, you can retrieve the arguments for each of these methods by calling the `getArguments()` method on the `$subject` that is provided.
+The name of the arguments are the same as the parameter names for the methods.
+You can find a complete list by viewing the API documentation.

 #### Generating a Stub